dnewingh/gcp-fhir-sandbox-public/README.md

 ## Use cases to support connetathon POCs
 - ability to create and load mock data onto the server with a spreadsheet UI
-    - 2/15: completed POC with ETL scripts for Patients and Conditions and verified imported successfully.
 - public FHIR server (open endpoints)
-    - 2/26: completed POC for all fhirStore methods.  verified with integration tests.
-- ability to extend FHIR server capability by adding custom operations on FHIR resources. demonstrate with terminology $expand operations
+- ability to extend FHIR server capability by adding custom operations on FHIR resources
-- ability to analyze FHIR with SQL queries
+- ability to analyze FHIR data with SQL queries
 - ability to setup subscriptions
 - ability to launch via SMART on FHIR OAuth workflow